amir-khosravi/web-rag-copilot/README.md

 ---

-# **Enterprise RAG Copilot**
+# **Web RAG Copilot**

 ## 📋 Overview

-**Enterprise RAG Copilot** is a production-ready Generative AI application designed for secure, scalable enterprise environments.
-It features a Multi-Agent LLM architecture (powered by **Llama 3** via Groq) capable of orchestrating external web search (Tavily) and internal knowledge base retrieval (RAG).
+**Web RAG Copilot** is a production-ready Generative AI application designed for secure, scalable enterprise environments.
+It features a Multi-Agent LLM architecture (powered by **Llama 3** via Groq) capable of real-time **web retrieval** through the Tavily Search API.

-The project highlights a robust **MLOps/LLMOps** pipeline that automates the lifecycle from code commit to serverless deployment on **AWS Fargate**, ensuring high code quality via **SonarQube** gates.
+The system is engineered with a robust **MLOps/LLMOps pipeline**, performing continuous integration, code quality checks (SonarQube), automated Docker builds, and serverless deployment on **AWS Fargate**.

 ---

 ## 🏗 Architecture

-The system implements a GitOps workflow integrating Jenkins, Docker, and AWS.
+The application uses a GitOps workflow integrating Jenkins, Docker, and AWS.

 ### Architecture Flow